 Regrettably, these benefits do not happen with most store-bought olive oils.

 Can You Taste the Antioxidants?

-An olive oil with significant quantities of oleuropein has a distinctively tangy, pungent and almost bitter flavor that grabs the back of your throat.
+Olive oil with significant quantities of oleuropein has a distinctively tangy, pungent and almost bitter flavor that grabs the back of your throat.
 It is not smooth, as you might have thought defines a good olive oil.
 Good, fresh olive oil with lots of oleuropein has a bite.

 Look for this Year’s Harvest

 These polyphenols also have a shelf life.
 They don’t last forever.
 Unfortunately, most olive oils do not say anything about when they are harvested.
 Typically, olives are harvested once a year, and it is ideal to be ingesting this year’s harvest.
-An olive oil that is pressed right after harvest (which is rare) will capture these precious polyphenols for longer than one year.
-So look for a harvest date, or press date, on your olive oil and make sure it delivers that distinctive tangy bite.
+Olive oil that is pressed right after harvest (which is rare) will capture these precious polyphenols for longer than one year.
+So look for harvest date, or press date, on your olive oil and make sure it delivers that distinctive tangy bite.